- The Best Cat Food For Urinary Tract Health

 Added vitamins, minerals and Omega 3&6

 If you have a cat that prefers dry kibble but still needs dietary support for UTIs, then check out Hill’s Science Diet urinary hairball control.
 With natural fiber to reduce hairball formation, the whole recipe is designed to support all-round urinary health so, if hairballs are also an issue, then this is a cat food double-whammy!
 Easily digestible with real chicken and plenty of omega 3 and 6, this tasty urinary care cat food can also help to prevent the formation of struvite crystals, which can lead to troublesome urinary stones.
 Plus, you get antioxidants, vitamins and minerals to boost their immune system.
 The formula is designed to balance PH and control magnesium, although the packaging doesn’t indicate the potassium or magnesium levels so seek vet advice if your cat has more serious urinary troubles.
 Fed alone, or with a wet food topper for added moisture, it’s important to also ensure your kit has access to plenty of fresh, clean water alongside this this dry Science Diet urinary cat food to get the very best results.
+For a wider selection of choices, check out our hairball control cat food guide.

 Chicken-based dry kibble senior cat food